archesproject/arches/.github/CONTRIBUTING.md

 #### Submitting an Issue
 Before you submit your issue search the archive, maybe your question was already answered.
 Please take a minute to search through the open issues in the repo, and if you find one that matches your own, feel free to comment and your thoughts.
 If your issue appears to be a bug, and hasn't been reported, open a new issue.
 Be sure to create your issue in the Arches repo and not a fork of Arches so that it is visible to the community.

-Please add the appropriate labels to the issue (multiple labels are ok) to help us keep track of them.
-Most labels are used across all Arches Project repositories, but some are specific to `archesproject/arches`.
+Please add the [appropriate labels](https://github.com/archesproject/arches/wiki/https://github.com/archesproject/arches/wiki/Issue-and-Pull-Request-Labels) to the issue (multiple labels are ok) to help us keep track of them.

 #### Tracking Issues With ZenHub
 We use ZenHub in our repo to enhance our issue tracking, and generate statistics for our progress.